dansmyers/IntroToCS/Labs/E-Intro_to_Web_Pages.md

 ### Interior Decoration

 Let's add an image to the page.
 The easiest way to add an image is to directly to it from your page.
 Add the following tag within the `<body>` region:
 ```
 <img src="https://upload.wikimedia.org/wikipedia/commons/0/0a/The_Great_Wave_off_Kanagawa.jpg"/>
 ```
 The `src` parameter supplies the URL of the image.
+Notice that the URL has to be enclosed in parentheses.
 Reload the page and check out your picture.

 Yikes.
 That's large.
 You can add style to the tag to scale the image to a percentage of the display width:
 ```
 <p>
     <img src="https://upload.wikimedia.org/wikipedia/commons/0/0a/The_Great_Wave_off_Kanagawa.jpg" style="width:50%"/>
 </p>
 ```
 You can also set an absolute size in pixels, e.g. `"width:200px"`.

 You can also serve images directly out of your project directory.
-The easiest way to do this is to first download them to your computer, then upload them back to repl.it.
+The easiest way to do this is to first download them to your computer, then upload them back to the Codespaces directory.
 For example, if you had downloaded and the uploaded an image called `cheezburger.jpg`, you could add it your page using
 ```
 <img src="cheezburger.jpg" />
 ```
 Find another image and add it to your page with a second `<img>` tag.

 ### Alt text

 What happens if you try to load an image that doesn't exist?
 ```
 <img src="DOES_NOT_EXIST" />
 ```
 You will see a broken image placeholder appear on the page.
 For accessiblity reasons, it's useful to include **alt text** for your images.
 The `alt` field specifies descriptive text that the browser can display if it can't load the image.
 These fields are used by screen readers to supply descriptions of the page.

 ```